AUV CONCEPTUAL DESIGN CHALLENGE

 Proposals will be reviewed by the Student Competition Committee and the selected students will be invited to attend the conference to present their proposal in the form of a poster at the IEEE AUV conference in Porto.

-Students of accepted proposals will also be expected to submit a paper for conference proceedings that will be distributed at the conference (4 to 10 pages in the IEEE standard double-column format).
+Students of accepted proposals will also be expected to submit a paper for conference proceedings that will be distributed at the conference (max.
+6 pages in the IEEE standard double-column format).
 Manuscripts must be submitted by the deadline for submission of all papers.
 For instruction on how to submit your paper, please go to "Paper Submission & Formats".

 Presentation Format: Students are requested to prepare a poster for presentation at the conference and also to participate in the interactive poster discussion time.

 2018 IEEE OES AUV will provide a financial incentive, not exceeding 900€, in the form of travel support and registration discount for the students selected to present in the Student Poster Competition.